ongshunping/readings/README.md

 ## Junior Software Engineer Reading List
 ### Read This First
+- The Pragmatic Programmer: Your Journey To Mastery
 - Pragmatic Thinking and Learning: Refactor Your Wetware
 ### Fundamentals
 - Code Complete